 What can stop marketers in their tracks, however, is the fear of frustrating customers with messaging that is irrelevant to a customer or prospect’s cadence in the buying journey.
 Showing a customer an ad for a product that they’ve already purchased introduces friction into the customer journey, creates a negative brand impression, and leaves the customer with the feeling that the brand does not really value their individual interests or preferences.
 According to a Nanigans report, 77 percent of consumers say they see too many retargeting ads from the same retailers.
 Further, 88 percent said that they’ve seen a retargeted ad for a product they’ve already purchased.

 Personalized digital advertising is an effective way to combat message fatigue.
 Personalization can be accomplished with more granular segmentation – targeting an ad audience based on demographics, interests, and behaviors.
 According to Adlucent, 71 percent of consumers say they prefer ads tailored to their interests and shopping habits, and they were more than twice as likely to click through an ad if it was tailored to their preferences.

 More and more advertisers are bringing their programmatic advertising in-house.
 They want to avoid ad tech fees and enjoy having more control over targeting and measurement.
 By reducing the fees associated with advertising and improving its effectiveness, brands see a higher return on advertising spend (ROAS) when conducting media buying in-house.
 When in-house media is combined with an enterprise-grade customer data platform (CDP) advertising can be more tailored, personalized, and relevant.
-Paring your CDP with an anonymous data environment paves the way for CRM KPI’s to apply in the anonymous space.
+Pairing your CDP with an anonymous data environment paves the way for CRM KPI’s to apply in the anonymous space.